 - Complete all requirements within a time limit of six years (you can petition to extend this).

 - Complete 30 hours of course work at the graduate level (5000 level or above), with at least a B– in each class.
 Up to 21 credit hours may be transferred from another university by submitting this form.
 Normally, at least 27 of the 30 credit hours should be in physics.
-To have fewer than 27 of the 30 credit hours in physics, please petition the Associate Chair of Graduate Studies.
+For students in the biophysics and physics education research areas, this is reduced to 21 of 30 credit hours in physics.
+In addition, the Applied Physics, IQ Biology, Chemical Physics, and Geophysics programs have different requirements on classes that supersede this.
+To have fewer than the required number of credit hours in physics, please petition the Associate Chair of Graduate Studies.

 - Complete both Comprehensive Examination Parts I and II.

 - File a Ph.D. candidacy application at least two weeks before the Comprehensive Examination (known in our department as Comps III).

 - Pass the Ph.D.
 Comprehensive Examination (Comps III).